snakewith4arms/snakewith4arms.github.io/to-DragonCat-1.md

 ![ski tracks](https://user-images.githubusercontent.com/80181083/110267063-ac6a7280-7f84-11eb-8190-aae28772a39e.jpg)

 This is a hot spring in California we loved.
 We came here a couple mornings.
 The water was pretty hot and the mornings were cool, clear, and quiet.
+This is from a few years ago

 ![hot springs](https://user-images.githubusercontent.com/80181083/110270065-a2e40900-7f8a-11eb-9628-58cfa59ffb0e.jpg)